 Need a little help with shift scheduling, or with the all-important organization that we discussed earlier?

-Apps like Coast are fantastic for establishing or maintaining a highly-efficient communication system for your team.
-Typically, these types of apps act as one, centralized database, and are a highly-efficient alternative to other communication mediums, such as email, text, instant messaging, etc. The end result is one, simple app to keep all messages and attachments streamlined and in one place, so that all of your staff members are kept in the loop with just one touch of a button.
+Restaurant scheduling software and apps are fantastic for establishing or maintaining a highly-efficient communication system for your team.
+Typically, these types of apps act as one, centralized database, and are a highly-efficient alternative to other communication mediums, such as email, text, instant messaging, etc. The end result is one, simple app to keep all messages and schedules streamlined and in one place, so that all of your staff members are kept in the loop with just one touch of a button.

-When it comes to scheduling shifts, apps like Coast are especially helpful for posting or uploading the actual weekly schedules, as well as keeping you aware of any shift swaps or changes once your employees begin to use it for regular communication.
+When it comes to scheduling shifts, restaurant scheduling apps are especially helpful for posting or uploading the actual weekly schedules, as well as keeping you aware of any shift swaps or changes once your employees begin to use it for regular communication.

 It’s a great idea to keep your entire team in the loop with a shared communication app.
 Watch your staff’s communication improve greatly as a result!